RishBar/shoppingfy/README.md

 - sassc-rails version >= 2.1.0
 - jquery-rails

+## Testing Environment
+The tests were made with rails default testing environment, minitest.
+To run all tests run `rake test` in the command line.

 ## Challenges faced
 One problem that I faced that was challenging was how when a product is added, I wanted to build that product so that it is joined to the categories model in a many to many relationship.
 In order to do this I decided to create a join table between products and categories and have my resources for products nested within the resources for categories.
 This way I could find the category_id by using rails' built in params helper `params[:category_id]` and then find the specific category by writing